-Charitable lead trust.- This is a trust that pays a fixed annuity or unitrust amount to a charitable organization for a fixed number of years.
+Charitable lead trust.
+This is a trust that pays a fixed annuity or unitrust amount to a charitable organization for a fixed number of years.
 Upon termination of the payments, the remainder interest is transferred to a noncharitable beneficiary.

-Charitable remainder annuity trust.- This is a trust under section 664(d)(1) that pays a fixed dollar amount, at least annually, to one or more beneficiaries, at least one of which is not a charitable organization, for life, or for a specified number of years (not to exceed 20).
-Upon termination of the payments, the remainder interest is transferred to a charitable organization described in section 170(c).
+Charitable remainder annuity trust.

+This is a trust under section 664(d)(1) that pays a fixed dollar amount (not less than 5% but not more than 50% of the initial net fair market value of all property placed in trust), at least annually, to one or more beneficiaries, at least one of which is not a charitable organization, for life, or for a specified number of years (not to exceed 20).
+Upon termination of the payments, the remainder interest (valued at 10% or more) is transferred to a charitable organization described in section 170(c), or qualified employer securities are transferred to an employee stock ownership plan.

-Charitable remainder unitrust.- This is a trust under section 664(d)(2) similar to a charitable remainder annuity trust, except that it pays, at least annually, a fixed percentage (not less than 5%) of the net fair market value of the trust's assets.
+Charitable remainder unitrust.
+This is a trust under section 664(d)(2) similar to a charitable remainder annuity trust, except that it pays, at least annually, a fixed percentage (not less than 5% but not more than 50%) of the net fair market value of the trust's assets.

-Pooled income fund.- This is a trust under section 642(c)(5) created and maintained by a charitable organization described in section 170(b)(1)(A)(i)-(vi).
+Pooled income fund.
+This is a trust under section 642(c)(5) created and maintained by a charitable organization described in section 170(b)(1)(A)(i)-(vi).
 Donors to the fund receive a lifetime income interest and the charitable organization receives the remainder interest.